LearningWithMerritt/Classroom-Notes/5-Networking/0-Local-Area-Network/Networking-Overview.md

 trailer
 Frame includes header payload and trailer

+multicast transmissions in which one host sends messages to multiple hosts broadcast messages are read by every node on the network.
+* Routersd do not forward broadcast messages.

 `Address Resolution Protocol ARP` is a Layer 2 : Data Link protocol that works with IPv4 to discover MAC addresses on nodes in a local network and to maintain a database that maps local IP addresses to MAC addresses.
 * ARP works at Layer 2 but uses IP at Layer 3, therefore it is sometimes said to work a Layer 2.5